Canelo Alvarez v Terence Crawford: Start time, full card, purses and why Dana White and Netflix are involved | The National

 White, the long-serving UFC supremo, is making his promotional debut in boxing for this bout.

-White has been an outspoken critic of boxing in the past, but has been hand-picked by Alalshikh to head up the latest phase of his takeover.
+White has been an outspoken critic of the sport in the past, but has been hand-picked by Alalshikh as the figurehead for the latest phase of his boxing takeover.

 White has started a promotional entity called Zuffa Boxing in partnership with TKO Holdings and backed up by Alalshikh.
 With TKO being the parent company of UFC and WWE, Saturday's event seems like a key milestone as TKO look to add boxing to their expanding combat sports empire.

-It’s a move that will likely see traditional promoters and sanctioning bodies frozen out, with the group looking to monopolise the sport and introduce their own rankings and championship belts in the near future.
+It’s a move that could see traditional promoters and sanctioning bodies frozen out, with the group looking to monopolise the sport and introduce their own rankings and championship belts in the near future.

 That process began when Alalshikh acquired Ring Magazine last year, and with it their belts, rankings and brand recognition.